-Throughout the park you will find plentiful lodges to accommodate your adventure seeking, making it possible to stay in the park for easy exploration.
+You will find plentiful lodges throughout the park to accommodate your adventure-seeking, making it possible to stay in the park for easy exploration.
 To assist you in finding the perfect home base, here are six of the best accommodation in Triglav National Park:

 Apartment House Jager

-This self-catered apartment building is fantastic for those looking for a homey base during their stay.
+This self-catered apartment building is fantastic for those looking for a home base during their stay.
 The outside of the hotel looks like an authentic ski lodge, with modern décor and equipment inside.
-There are 14 apartments which are all non-smoking, with fully equipped kitchens and rollaway beds for extra visitors.
-The backdrop of the mountains is picturesque making this hotel not only a comfortable but also a beautiful base for your Triglav expeditions.
+There are 14 apartments, which are all non-smoking, with fully equipped kitchens and rollaway beds for extra visitors.
+The mountains’ backdrop is picturesque, making this hotel not only comfortable but also a beautiful base for your Triglav expeditions.

-This is a small hotel of five apartments, but the luxury is amped up by the spa tubs, sauna, and massage facilities.
+This small hotel has five apartments, but the luxury is amped up by the spa tubs, sauna, and massage facilities.
 Never noisy or busy, House Neza is great for those who want a quiet stay, with fully equipped kitchens for meals and evenings in and modern, minimalistic décor.
 Outside you will find a beautiful garden area with BBQ facilities.

-If you want a good base for skiing in the winter months, apartments Viranc is a great choice, with ski in and out access and plentiful storage for your equipment.
-There are 34 apartments, and the whole place looks like a large house, with comfortable and spacious rooms to chill out in at night along with fully equipped kitchens.
+If you want a good base for skiing in the winter months, apartments Viranc is an excellent choice, with ski-in and out access and plentiful storage for your equipment.
+There are 34 apartments, and the whole place looks like a large house, with comfortable and spacious rooms to chill out in at night and fully equipped kitchens.

 Spik Alpine Wellness Resort

-This is a very modern resort set in total lush greenery at the foot of the imposing alps.
-There are 58 rooms on offer, an on-site restaurant and bar, a spa and a tennis court.
+This is a very modern resort set in real lush greenery at the foot of the imposing alps.
+There are 58 rooms on offer, an on-site restaurant and bar, a spa, and a tennis court.
 This is a good choice for families, as there is a children’s pool, club, and playground.
-When looking for a great value for the price, Spik Alpine Wellness Resort fits the bill!
+When looking for an excellent value for the price, Spik Alpine Wellness Resort fits the bill!